The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Where to buy Erős Pista in Budapest: Any supermarket (e.g. Tesco, CBA) or market place (Central Market Hall)

-Erős Pista is like a spicy chilly sauce, made from hot paprika and salt.
-It is used to make food more spicy and you can put 1 teaspoon of Erős Pista into dishes such as the goulash soup, fish soup, or meat stews.
+Erős Pista is a hot paste made from pepper and salt.
+It is used to make food more spicy in Hungary, and we add about one teaspoon of Erős Pista in dishes such as the goulash soup, fish soup or meat stews.

 After opening the jar, it can be stored in fridge for up to one year.
 It comes in a small container so if you like spicy food, it is easy to pack and take home.